 Everlast composite siding ends

-While you can use any pocketed trim 3/4 in. wide and 1-1/8 in. deep, Everlast provides white and color-matched cellular PVC trims.
-This photo shows a pocketed trim corner and cap strip.
-The cap strip includes a locking receiver for a trim piece to cover the top of the last panel.
+While you can use any pocketed trim with a minimum opening and depth of 3/4 in.
+Everlast provides white and color-matched cellular PVC trims.
+This photo shows a pocketed trim corner and two-piece trim, which includes a locking receiver for a trim piece to cover the top of the last panel.

 Everlast planks butt together tightly.
 The bracket holding the ends together attaches to the boards with 3/8-in.-long screws.
 These screws penetrate only the siding and should never penetrate the substrate.
 The bracketed butt ends will act as a single board the length of the wall that expands and contracts as a unit.
 The spread is picked up at the ends in pocketed trim.